top of page

 What to Look for in a School IT Provider

-• Cyber Essentials guidance and certification support
+• Cyber Essentials guidance and support with certification

-• Named contacts — not a faceless helpdesk
+• Named contacts who know your school — not a rotating helpdesk

 Managing School Devices Is Harder Than It Looks